Voyage of the Rock Aliens – Vinegar Syndrome (Blu-ray)

 "A group of aliens in a guitar shaped spaceship are on the hunt to find the true source of Rock n’ Roll.
 After spotting teenage DeeDee and her boyfriend Frankie, each of whom are vying to become the top rocker in the small town of Speelburgh, the aliens land, only to set off of an increasingly strange series of events and musical mayhem that threatens the very existence of the town itself!" - synopsis provided by the distributor

-Here’s the information provided about Horror High's transfer, "Newly scanned & restored in 2k from its 35mm interpositive."
+Here’s the information provided about this releases transfer, "Newly scanned & restored in 2k from its 35mm interpositive."

 Voyage of the Rock Aliens comes on a 50 GB dual layer Blu-ray.